Updated: May 2020

 There is no ongoing research on blue whales in Greenland, but they are recorded on acoustic buoys.

-Initial results from the satellite tracks of tagged whales have showed that blue whales move in the same pattern between Svalbard and Iceland through the Denmark Strait, which was also the area where the sightings of blue whales were during the surveys.
-1 animal tagged in 2018 was close to the west coast of Iceland in November the same year.
+Initial results from the satellite tracks of tagged whales have showed that blue whales move in the same pattern between Svalbard and Iceland through the Denmark Strait, which was the same area where the sightings of blue whales occured during the surveys.
+One animal tagged in 2018 was close to the west coast of Iceland in November the same year.